-Rather then focusing on what needs to be eliminated from the diet, think about “nourishment” being the goal, especially eating a variety of natural anti-inflammatory foods — think vegetables, fruits, grass-fed/pasture-raised meat, wild fish (like salmon), nuts/ seeds (like chia, flax, hemp, almonds and walnuts, and unrefined oils/fats (including coconut oil, olive oil and avocado).
-(4) Something positive to remember is that the same dietary treatment used to fight PCOS also helps treat a whole host of other common diseases, including obesity, heart disease, autoimmune diseases, diabetes and so on.
+Rather than focusing on what needs to be eliminated from the diet, think about “nourishment” being the goal, especially eating a variety of natural anti-inflammatory foods like vegetables, fruits, grass-fed/pasture-raised meat, wild-caught fish (like salmon), nuts/seeds (like chia, flax, hemp, almonds and walnuts) and unrefined oils/fats (including coconut oil, olive oil and avocado).
+(7) Something positive to remember is that the same dietary treatment used to fight PCOS also helps treat a whole host of other common diseases, including obesity, heart disease, autoimmune diseases and diabetes.

-Whether gaining or losing weight will be beneficial for your specific case of hormonal imbalance, anything that does not come in a bag or a box is more supportive than the packaged stuff that does.
+Anything that does not come in a bag or a box is more supportive than packaged, processed foods.
 Support your thyroid and adrenal glands by reducing stress placed on them caused by a poor diet.
-This means experimenting with removing common allergens or sensitives, toxins, and chemicals, including:
+This means experimenting with removing common allergens or sensitivities, toxins, and chemicals, including:

 - too much alcohol or caffeine

-- most sources of sugar and sweeteners (including high-fructose corn syrup, packaged sweet products and refined grains that trigger insulin spikes, are inflammatory and irritating to the gut)
+- most sources of sugar and sweeteners (including high-fructose corn syrup, packaged sweet products and refined grains that trigger insulin spikes and are inflammatory and irritating to the gut)

-- as much packaged and processed foods as possible, since these are filled with many types of artificial ingredients, preservatives, sugars, sodium and potential endocrine disruptors
+- as many packaged and processed foods as possible, since these are filled with many types of artificial ingredients, preservatives, sugars, sodium and potential endocrine disruptors

 - hydrogenated and refined vegetable oils (soybean, canola, safflower, sunflower and corn), which are highly inflammatory